patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/dark-theme-handbook.md

 **Black color palette**

-Black color palette updated and a new lighter gray was added.
+Our black color palette was updated and a new, lighter gray was added.

 | Variable(s) affected | New or updated color values|
 | -------------------- | -------------------- |